 Real estate photography aims to help buyers imagine properties and make decisions fast.
 This means viewers need to see everything, ranging from confined interiors to broad exteriors.
 Thus, you’ll need lenses with varying focal lengths to achieve that goal.

-The most important lens that every real estate photographer needs is a wide angle lens.
-If you are only able to afford one lens, make sure it’s a wide!
-If you show up to a photoshoot with a standard 50mm lens, you’ll quickly run into issues of how to properly showcase bathrooms, bedrooms, and even some kitchens and living rooms.
+The most important lens that every real estate photographer needs is a wide-angle lens.
+If you are only able to afford one lens, make sure it’s wide!
+If you show up to a photo shoot with a standard 50mm lens, you’ll quickly run into issues of how to properly showcase bathrooms, bedrooms, and even some kitchens and living rooms.

 Another lens you can consider adding to your camera bag is a tilt-shift lens.
 This can be really useful for making images with several vertical lines actually look straight.
 Without a tilt-shift, certain real estate photos can look distorted.
 While you can use tools like Photoshop and Lightroom to fix this while editing, a tilt-shift lens can help save time and allow you to get the image right immediately.

 Flash and Diffusers